akshaykulkarni07/pl-sem-seg/README.md

 # Semantic Segmentation using PyTorch Lightning
 Repository for implementation and training of semantic segmentation models using PyTorch Lightning.
-This repo has been converted into a [full example](https://github.com/PyTorchLightning/pytorch-lightning/tree/master/pl_examples/full_examples/semantic_segmentation) in the official [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) repository.
+This repo has been converted into a [full example](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/domain_templates/semantic_segmentation.py) in the official [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) repository.
+Thus, this repo is no longer being maintained.

 ## Dataset Used
 The [KITTI semantic segmentation dataset](http://www.cvlibs.net/datasets/kitti/eval_semseg.php?benchmark=semantics2015) is used in this.
 So, it needs to be downloaded from above link.
 It is used for it's small size (200 semantically annotated images and 200 test images).
 Data preprocessing and loading is as per this dataset.
 This dataset claims to be same in format to [Cityscapes](https://www.cityscapes-dataset.com/) (a much larger dataset of road scenes), so same code can be used with some modifications (not done in this yet, due to memory limitations).

-I will soon add CamVid dataset download instructions and DataLoader implementation, since it has both validation and testing set with labels (and is larger than KITTI while being small enough for quick training and testing).

 ## Models Implemented
 - FCN ResNet50/101 (available through [torchvision.models.segmentation](https://pytorch.org/docs/stable/torchvision/models.html#semantic-segmentation))